Table of Contents

 Monk Seal Conservation

-While the Mediterranean monk seal (Monachus monachus) is not present in the Azores today, historical records suggest it once roamed the region.
-Current conservation efforts for this endangered species focus on the Cape Verde archipelago and Madeira's Desertas Islands.
-The Desertas monk seal colony, protected since 1990, now numbers around 30 individuals, making it one of the few viable populations in the North Atlantic.
+The Mediterranean monk seal (Monachus monachus), one of the world’s most endangered marine mammals, is no longer present in the Azores but historically roamed these waters.
+Conservation efforts for this species are currently concentrated in other Atlantic territories like Cape Verde and Madeira's Desertas Islands.
+The Desertas monk seal colony, protected since 1990, has gradually grown to approximately 30 individuals, representing one of the few viable populations in the North Atlantic.
+These efforts include habitat protection, disturbance minimization, and public education to reduce human-seal conflicts.

 Environmental Challenges and Responses